Adding context to errors in Go

 )

-The same as with github.com/ygrebnov/errorc.With, the original error is preserved, and it can be checked using errors.Is.
+Just like with errorc.With, the original error is preserved and can still be checked with errors.Is.

 Typed error

-The same as for a sentinel error, the context can be added to a typed error using github.com/ygrebnov/errorc.With function.
-The typed error can be later identified using errors.As function:
+The same approach works for a typed error.
+The wrapped typed error can still be identified using errors.As:

 package main